TimTr/Dotfiles/README.md

     git config --global user.email "youremail@yourdomain.com"

     install-brew
-    install-ruby  // TODO: this isn't working yet
 ```

-At any time, you can see a list of new commands by typing `commands`
+At any time, you can see a list of added commands by typing `commands`

 You may want to quit and restart Terminal after this install as well.

+## Known Issues

+- Ruby install via `rbenv` is not working on my macOS 12 Monterey machine with Xcode 13.1.
+All the workarounds I've tried have not succeeded.
+It may be a build issue in either `rbenv` or Ruby itself, although trying many different versions of Ruby from 2.7.4 up to 3.0.2 didn't resolve the issue.
+I suspect it is an `rbenv` incompatibility with latest compiler and OS releases so will simply try again in a few weeks.

 ### Setup a custom Swift toolchain